Sinitta

-Sinitta Renet Malone (born 19 October 1963), known mononymously as Sinitta, is an American-British singer.
-She initially found commercial success in the mid-1980s with the singles "So Macho", "Toy Boy","GTO", and "Cross My Broken Heart" and had several other hits during the decade.
+Sinitta Renet Malone (born 19 October 1963) is an American-British singer and actress.
+She initially found commercial success in the mid-to-late 1980s with the singles "So Macho", "Toy Boy", "GTO", and "Cross My Broken Heart" and had several other hits during the decade.
 In the 2000s, she appeared on television in Loose Women, The Xtra Factor and This Morning.
 She took part in the ITV show I'm a Celebrity...
 Get Me Out of Here! in 2011.

 Early life

-She was born in Seattle, Washington.
+She was born in Seattle, Washington in 1963.
 Sinitta's mother is Miquel Brown, who was a Canadian disco-soul singer in the 1970s and 1980s and a member of the cast of Hair.
 Sinitta's father's name is Anthony.

 Sinitta was born and raised in Seattle and later Detroit, but frequently travelled with her mother on tour including to Sydney.
 Her mother then directed the London production of Hair; Sinitta was sent to boarding school in East Sussex, and ballet school in Tunbridge Wells from the age of 9.
 She auditioned for musical roles in London, performing in The Wiz at age 12 while still in school.